Hazal Kaya

+Leyla Hazal Kaya (born 1 October 1990) is a Turkish actress best known for her leading roles in Aşk-ı Memnu (2008–2010), Adını Feriha Koydum (2011–2012) and Bizim Hikaye (2017–2019).

+Kaya is one of Turkey's highest-paid actresses.
+She received several accolades and was the only Turkish recipient of the "Lebanon Awards 2015" award.
+She made her acting debut with a guest role in Acemi Cadı.
+Kaya gain popularity for Nihal Ziyagil in a modern-day adaptation of the novel Aşk-ı Memnu, written by Halit Ziya Uşaklıgil.

-Leyla Hazal Kaya (born 1 October 1990) is a Turkish actress.
-She is best known for playing the role of Nihal Ziyagil in the TV series Aşk-ı Memnu, Feriha Sarrafoglu, Adını Feriha Koydum (2011–2012) and Filiz in Bizim Hikaye (inspired by the British TV show Shameless) (2017–2019).
+She is best known for playing the role of Feriha Sarrafoglu, Adını Feriha Koydum (2011–2012) and won 2nd Crystal Mouse Media Awards for Best Actress.
+The series had one of the highest TV ratings in Turkey.
+She further known for playing Filiz Elibol in Bizim Hikaye (inspired by the British TV show Shameless) (2017–2019) for which she received highly acclaimed and Latina Turkish Awards for Best Actress respectively.

+Kaya also plays the lead character Esra / Peride in the time travel historical drama series Midnight at the Pera Palace (2022).
+The show was premiered on Netflix.
+She married actor Ali Atay in 2019; they have two children together.

 Early life

-Kaya was born in Konya, Turkey, to an Alevi Muslim family from Gaziantep.
+Kaya was born in Konya, Turkey.
 She attended Gaziosmanpaşa elementary school and graduated in 2009 from the Liceo Italiano di Istanbul.
 She enrolled in Istanbul Bilgi University for her higher education.
 Her parents, who are both lawyers, divorced when she was 7 years old.
 She was introduced to the art and acting world at a very young age, and as a child she took ballet and violin lessons for 7 years.
 Kaya speaks Italian and English fluently, in addition to her native language Turkish.
 She was also said to be learning a fourth language, German.

 Career

+Early work (2006–2011)

 Kaya started her acting career in 2006 with TV series Genco.
 She played the character of Özge (Gülay Erkaya).
 She had guest roles in fantasy series Acemi Cadı of Turkish version "Sabrina Teenage Witch", popular series Sıla, "Taşların Sırrı".
-In 2008, Kaya played Nihal Ziyagil in a modern-day adaptation of the novel Aşk-ı Memnu, written by Halit Ziya Uşaklıgil.
+In 2008, Kaya played Nihal Ziyagil in a modern-day adaptation of the novel Aşk-ı Memnu, written by Halit Ziya Uşaklıgil. co-starring Kıvanç Tatlıtuğ and Beren Saat.
 She had her cinematic debut in Selçuk Aydemir's movie Çalgı Çengi in 2011.

 At the same time she took lessons from Ayla Algan in drama.
 She then joined Ümit Çırak Modern Acting Techniques Workshop and took acting lessons from Ümit Çırak himself.